pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 We have now defined an initial state.
 Next, we need to update the actions available and the reducer itself.

+Switch to `types.ts` and add an entry `REORDER_TASKS`

-We will use an `enum` to model the available actions, so that we don't deal with any [magic strings](https://deviq.com/antipatterns/magic-strings)
+We use an `enum` to model the available actions, so that we don't deal with any [magic strings](https://deviq.com/antipatterns/magic-strings)

 ```ts
 export enum TaskListAvailableAction {